Stephen Green, the director of campaign group Christian Voice, has spoken out in support of the death penalty for homosexuals.

 One complainant challenged whether the implied claim that the HPV vaccine would result in teenage infertility was misleading and could be substantiated.

-did not consider that that webpage in itself was sufficient to support the claim.
-Because we had not seen robust, scientific evidence that the HPV vaccine caused infertility in teenagers, we concluded that the claim had not been substantiated and was
+Voice, but we did not consider that that webpage in itself was sufficient to support the claim.
+Because we had not seen robust, scientific evidence that the HPV vaccine caused infertility in teenagers, we concluded that the claim had not been

 The ad breached CAP Code clauses 2.2 (Principles), 3.1 (Substantiation) and 7.1 (Truthfulness).

 The ad must not appear again in its current form.
 We told Christian Voice not to repeat the implied claim that the HPV vaccine would result in teenage infertility.

 The Advertising Standards Authority (ASA) has ruled in favour of newly-launched bus advertisement which claims there is There's probably no God.
 Now stop worrying and enjoy your life.

 Surely religions should be breathing a sigh of relief that they don't have justify religious claims before being able to erect posters and beg money etc.